DataFire/Integrations/integrations/generated/google_container/README.md

 * output [Operation](#operation)

 ### projects.zones.clusters.addons
-Sets the addons of a specific cluster.
+Sets the addons for a specific cluster.

 ```js